How to Choose a Diamond Ring Alternative

 Sapphire Engagement Rings

 Before diamonds took their place as the engagement stone of choice, sapphire was at or near the top of the list.
-Typically blue, this stone is actually available in varying colors, including purple, yellow and even orange.
+Typically blue, this stone is actually available in varying colors, including pink, purple, yellow and even orange.
 Sapphires also boast a Mohs’ Scale rating of nine, providing considerable long-term durability and scratch resistance.

-A sapphire’s deep, royal blue color creates an intriguing ring worthy of your unique love story.
+A sapphire’s deep color creates an intriguing ring worthy of your unique love story.
 Romantic and regal sapphires have long been associated with trust and loyalty.
 Set in rose, yellow or white gold, this vivid gemstone emits a resplendent glow, especially when accented by fiery white diamonds.
-Sapphire engagement rings come in diverse designs that suit a range of preferences.
-Some include blue sapphire center stones, while others incorporate sapphire side-stones to accent a center diamond.
-Many pieces have a vintage-inspired feel, while others integrate contemporary curves or sharp graphic lines.

 Amethyst Engagement Rings